The ENERGY-MACHINE can solve the worlds problems!

 Tinus Kristensen is a trained mechanic and lives in Odder.
 For about 20 years he owned and ran TK Formsteel in Aarhus.
 With up to six employees the firm manufactured knives from HHS steel for the woodworking industry.

-With his 75 years Tinus Kristensen har reached an age, which means that he himself is not able to be in charge of the production of the Energymachine.
+Tinus Kristensen har reached an age, which means that he himself is not able to be in charge of the production of the Energymachine.
 That is why he wishes contact with industries in Amerika Japan Kina.

 In the long term the ENERGY-MACHINE will create millions of jobs, because it is produced from both small and bigger parts, tells Tinus Kristensen.